cvzwkk/portal/assets/docs/knowledges/weapons/missiles/Orbital-Missile/readme.md

 | **Development Status**   | The system was reported to be in testing and operational deployment by Russia                       |

 ---
+---

+- Upgrading to match 71:
+Reaching Mach 71 (approximately 23.2 kilometers per second or 83,500 meters per second) would require an immense technological leap, as it's significantly faster than existing hypersonic vehicles.
+Developing such speeds would likely involve a combination of advanced propulsion, materials, and aerodynamic innovations.
+Here's a conceptual approach:

+**Method: Plasma Propulsion with Magnetic Nozzle**
+1. **Plasma Propulsion System**: Develop an advanced plasma propulsion system that generates extremely high exhaust velocities.
+Plasma propulsion involves ionizing a propellant and using magnetic or electric fields to accelerate the ionized particles to high speeds.
+This can potentially achieve exhaust velocities far beyond traditional chemical propulsion.

+**Principle of Plasma Propulsion**:
+Plasma is the fourth state of matter, distinct from solid, liquid, and gas.
+In a plasma propulsion system, a propellant (typically a gas) is ionized to create a high-energy plasma state.
+The ionization process involves stripping electrons from atoms, resulting in a mixture of positively charged ions and negatively charged electrons.

+**Ion Acceleration**:
+Once the propellant is ionized, electric and magnetic fields are used to accelerate the ions to high speeds.
+These fields are created within the propulsion system, guiding and accelerating the charged particles in a controlled manner.
+The high-speed ions are then expelled from the spacecraft, generating thrust in the opposite direction according to Newton's third law of motion.

+**Advantages**:
+1. **Higher Exhaust Velocities**: Plasma propulsion can achieve exhaust velocities several times higher than those of conventional chemical rockets.
+This allows for much greater efficiency and the potential to reach higher speeds.

+2. **Reduced Propellant Mass**: The high exhaust velocities mean that less propellant is required to achieve the same change in velocity compared to chemical propulsion, which results in a higher effective specific impulse (a measure of propulsion efficiency).

+3. **Extended Mission Duration**: Plasma propulsion systems can provide continuous low-thrust propulsion over extended periods, making them suitable for long-duration space missions, such as deep space exploration.

+4. **Reduced Atmospheric Drag**: In space, where there is no air resistance, plasma propulsion systems are particularly efficient as they are not hindered by atmospheric drag.

+**Challenges**:
+1. **Power Requirement**: Plasma propulsion systems require a substantial amount of power to ionize the propellant and generate the necessary electric and magnetic fields.
+Efficient power sources, such as advanced solar panels or compact nuclear reactors, are essential.

+2. **Complexity**: Plasma propulsion systems are more complex than traditional chemical propulsion, requiring sophisticated control systems and magnetic/electrical field generators.

+3. **Space Environment**: The efficiency of plasma propulsion can vary based on factors like solar wind and the local space environment.

+While plasma propulsion holds great promise for future space exploration and travel, it's still an area of ongoing research and development.
+As technology advances, we may see more practical applications of plasma propulsion in various space missions.

+---

+2. **Magnetic Nozzle**: Design a magnetic nozzle at the back of the vehicle to efficiently channel and accelerate the plasma exhaust.
+Magnetic nozzles use magnetic fields to shape and accelerate the plasma, allowing for more efficient propulsion and higher velocities.

+3. **Advanced Materials**: Develop lightweight, high-temperature materials that can withstand the extreme heat generated during reentry at such high speeds.
+These materials would need to handle the intense aerodynamic heating and maintain structural integrity.

+4. **Aerodynamic Design**: Design the vehicle with an aerodynamic shape optimized for hypersonic speeds.
+Minimize drag and control aerodynamic forces to ensure stability and control during ascent and reentry.

+5. **Precision Guidance and Control**: Implement advanced guidance and control systems to ensure the vehicle follows its intended trajectory accurately, considering factors like atmospheric conditions and potential deviations.

+6. **Energy Source**: Develop a compact and efficient energy source to power the plasma propulsion system.
+This could involve advanced energy storage solutions or innovative power generation methods.

+7. **Thermal Management**: Create effective thermal management systems to dissipate the heat generated during high-speed flight, especially during reentry.

+8. **Computational Modeling**: Utilize computational fluid dynamics (CFD) simulations and advanced modeling to optimize the vehicle's design, propulsion, and aerodynamics.

+9. **Testing and Validation**: Conduct rigorous testing and validation through wind tunnel tests, ground tests, and possibly suborbital test flights to demonstrate the viability of the concept and identify potential challenges.

+It's important to note that reaching Mach 71 would push the limits of current scientific understanding and engineering capabilities.
+This method involves many theoretical advancements and technological breakthroughs that would need to be realized for such a goal to be achieved.

+---
+---

 - Orbital Period Of Missile:
 Sure, let's consider an example using a simplified scenario.